we-make-websites/wmw-technical-test/README.md

 The `/src/sections/featured-collection.liquid` contains the necessary Liquid markup and content required for the design to function - but you are encouraged to add in your own custom HTML/Liquid to make your build work with the designs.

 #### Tips
-- We recommend using Flickity to build the featured collection carousel.
+- We recommend using [Flickity](https://flickity.metafizzy.co/) or [Swiper.js](https://swiperjs.com/) to build the featured collection carousel.
 - One of the products have a `badge: sale` tag that had been added behind the scenes.
 Try to use that tag in order to display the badge on the product in the carousel.
 You can read more about `product.tags` under `The product object` article and how to manipulate strings in the `String filters` article shown in the Useful Resources section below.

 ### Bonus